Kulwant Singh (politician): Early life

 He was born into a Ramdasia Sikh family of an army man at Samana Kalan, Rupnagar, Punjab.

 He left his village and went to Zirakpur and spent three years weighing trucks and other heavy vehicles.
 He also rode horse carts through the streets to sell the stock of wheat straw.

 Business

 Kulwant Singh is a real estate businessman and philanthropist.
 He is the Managing Director of Janta Land Promoters Ltd. and have turnover of Rs.1500 crore.
 He also has two commercial buildings which include two shop-cum-offices in Sector 82, Mohali.

 He owns plots, residential areas and other properties in various places of Punjab and Himachal Pradesh.

 Political career

 Kulwant Singh represented the ward number 21 as Senior Vice-President of Mohali Municipal Council elections in 1995 for the first time.
 He was also President of Mohali Municipal Council from 2000 to 2005.
 In 2015, he became first mayor of Mohali after declaration of the council being upgraded as the municipal corporation.
 He was a candidate for the Fatehgarh Sahib Constituency on the SAD-BJP ticket in 2014 Lok Sabha Elections.
 Kulwant was one of the richest candidates from Punjab.

+In June 2023, a street in New York City was dedicated in honour of Dr. B. R. Ambedkar.
+The inauguration ceremony was led by Kulwant Singh and was organised by the management of the Guru Ravidass Temple, located opposite the street.